Arizona Mohs Surgery & Dermatology Anir Dhir MD, FACMS, & Shelby Coplen, PA-C

 Of course.
 We would be honored to assist you with evaluation and biopsy of suspicious lesions if not already done by your dermatologist or primary care physician.
 We are also happy to perform excisions and prescribe non-surgical treatments when Mohs surgery is not needed.

-On October 1, 2024, we are delighted to have Shelby Coplen, PA-C, join our experienced team.
-Shelby has practiced medical dermatology in Tucson since 2017.
+Shelby Coplen, PA-C, join our experienced team in 2024.
+Shelby has practiced medical dermatology in Tucson since 2018.
 She is an expert in skin cancer screenings, non-surgical treatment of skin cancer, and treatment of rashes, psoriasis, rosacea, and acne.

 What types of skin cancers are treated with Mohs surgery?